Exploring the limits of no backward in time signalling: Discussion

 In a scenario with two parties, we split our study into three cases, which distinguish the prior knowledge we have about the relative time order between the two labs.
 In the first case, where we have no knowledge (indefinite relative timing), the NBTS polytope is isomorphic to the no-signalling polytope of the same scenario.
 However, the set of correlations which can be achieved classically (which obey standard `forwards-in-time' causality) differ from the analogous local polytope, obeying additional equalities.
 This means that they lie in a lower dimensional subset of the full NBTS polytope (i.e. of relative measure zero).

 In the second case we know that the actions of Alice and Bob happen in parallel (definite parallel timing), which gives additional constraints which restrict the scenario above.
-The corresponding NBTS and classical polytopes are lower dimensional than for the case with no knowledge about the relative timings.
+The corresponding NBTS and classical polytopes are of lower dimension than for the case with no knowledge about the relative timings.

 Finally, in the third case we have knowledge about the relative timing between the labs, for example, that Alice's experiment took place before Bob's (definite sequential timing).
-Here, the NBTS and classical polytopes are of intermediate dimension between the first and second cases since the linear constraints represent a relaxation of most restrictive case of parallel timing.
+Here, the NBTS and classical polytopes are of intermediate dimension between the first and second cases since the linear constraints represent a relaxation of the most restrictive case of parallel timing.
 These results are summarised in Table \ref{tab:summary}.

 Despite the mathematical similarity between the NBTS polytope and the no-signalling polytope in the case of indefinite timing, it is important to note that the physics of the two cases is very different.
 In the case of non-local boxes, Alice and Bob are outside the boxes.
-They then use the boxes as resources, since whatever they do doesn’t change the way in which the boxes act.
+They then use the boxes as resources, since whatever they do does not change the way in which the boxes act.
 On the other hand, in the NBTS scenario, we consider closed laboratories with Alice and Bob inside (and part of) their respective laboratory.
-Crucially, their actions can, and do, modify the correlations obtained within their laboratories.
+Crucially, their actions can, and do, modify the correlations obtained within their laboratories (see discussion in Sec.~\ref{s:avoiding paradoxes}).
 Hence we cannot think of NBTS correlations as a resource in the same way as NL boxes.
-In particular, if instead of using the independently generated external inputs $x$ and $y$ to determine which transformations to perform on their systems (as we have considered throughout this work), Alice and Bob attempt to `close a time loop' by using their earlier measurement results to determine their transformations, they may create different time-flow structures inside their labs, so the correlations that arise are no longer the same as if they had used the external inputs.